LiorKogan/V1/README.md

 * _Conciseness_ - the fewness of symbols and symbol-types required for expressing patterns
 * _Aesthetics_ - the quality of patterns being visually appealing
 * _Declarative / Imperative_ - _[Declarative](https://en.wikipedia.org/wiki/Declarative_programming)_ languages describe patterns but do not specify how to match them. _[Imperative](https://en.wikipedia.org/wiki/Imperative_programming)_ languages describe patterns in terms of the steps required to match them on a given computational model.
 Languages may provide both declarative and imperative constructs.
 * _[Expressive power](https://en.wikipedia.org/wiki/Expressive_power_(computer_science))_ - the breadth of patterns that can be expressed.
-Without extending a pattern language into a Turing-complete programming language (declarative or imperative), there would always be computable patterns that cannot be expressed.
+  Unless a pattern language (declarative or imperative) is Turing-complete, there would always be computable patterns that cannot be expressed.

-V1 introduces the concept of _calculated properties_ - non-inherent properties of graph-entities, graph-relationships, and subgraphs, defined as part of a pattern.
-Each calculated property's evaluation result is part of the reported query results, extending V1 capabilities beyond 'simple' pattern matching.
-For example, _The average number of horse ownerships per person_ - a calculated property of the set of all graph-entities of type _Person_ can be defined as part of a pattern.
-See Q356).
+  There are always tradeoffs.
+Quoting Perlis' 54th and 55th epigrams of programming [18]: _"Beware of the Turing tar-pit in which everything is possible but nothing of interest is easy._, _"A LISP programmer knows the value of everything, but the cost of nothing."

+  Perlis' 93rd and 26th epigrams are also worth quoting: _"When someone says 'I want a programming language in which I need only say what I wish done,' give him a lollipop."_, _"There will always be things we wish to say in our programs that in all known languages can only be said poorly."_

 ## A Song of Ice and Fire